coldint/coldint_validator/README.md

 ---

-This subnet is born out of miner frustration on other subnets.
-Miners are incentivized, more than anyone else, to scrutinize the validator and the weighting logic, which can play a bigger role than the actual training that should form the core of the subnet.

-Once miners find flaws, however minor, in the validation logic, they are incentivized to optimize their mining efforts to maximize "exploiting" these flaws.
-The end result is that the subnet as a whole is not optimizing towards the stated goal - whatever it may be.

-Until now.

-SN29 attempts to add collaboration to the mix.
-Bittensor was already distributed, decentralized and incentivized, but it is hardly a collective effort when it comes to sharing knowledge and insights - while the largest real-world effects of Bittensor are perhaps mostly that: brainpower invested in making AI better, in whatever shape or form.

-See [coldint.io](https://coldint.io) for further detais.

 # Introduction
 Bittensor subnet 29 is focused on advancing collaborative, distributed model training and research, as well as sharing of innovative ideas regarding model structure, training and evaluation.
-It started as a fork of subnet 9 (pretraining), which was somewhat static and lacked the incentive to publish small advancements.
+It started as a fork of subnet 9 (pretraining), which was somewhat static and lacked the incentive to publish small improvements.
 See [Macrocosmos github](https://github.com/macrocosm-os/pretraining/releases/tag/v3.2.1) for the exact starting point.

 The following documentation assumes you are familiar with basic Bittensor concepts: Miners, Validators, and incentives.
 If you need a primer, please check out https://docs.bittensor.com/learn/bittensor-building-blocks.

 The initial competition rewards miners for improving model score on the [Fineweb-edu-2 dataset](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu-score-2).

-Next to that, miner rewards can also be earned by contributing code, bug-fixes or key suggestions or insights; see [coldint.io](https://coldint.io) for further detais.
+Miner rewards can also be earned by contributing code, bug-fixes or key suggestions or insights; see [coldint.io](https://coldint.io) for further detais.

 See the [Miner](docs/miner.md) and [Validator](docs/validator.md) docs for more information about how they work, as well as setup instructions.